cs-daviddavid/robot_competition_2020/Milestone 1/readme.md

 # Milestone 1: Create your own code that moves the Zumo at least 4 feet.

-* Out-of-the-box, my particular Zumo robot veers to the left by default if the left and right motor speeds are kept the same.
+* Out-of-the-box, my particular Zumo veers to the left by default if the left and right motor speeds are kept the same.
 I found that a ratio of 300:284 made my robot move straight.

 * The line in the video measures 48in or 4ft.